-The first line of defense is comprised of the various business lines and functional units, including ERM, Product Management, Operations Management, Information Technology, and other areas critical to the daily operations and functioning.
+The first line of defense is comprised of the various business lines and supporting functional units, including ERM, Product Management, Operations Management, Information Technology, and other areas critical to the daily operations and functioning.
 Their mandate is to manage risk proactively.

-The second line of defense is comprised of control functions, including Risk, Legal, Privacy and Compliance.
-Their mandate is to provide risk advisory to the first line of defense regarding the implementation of corporate risk policies, standards and, as applicable, to monitor compliance with those policies and standards.
+The second line of defense is comprised of control functions, including Operational and Technology Risk, Legal, Privacy and Compliance.
+As part of their mandate is to provide advice and guidance to the first line of defense regarding the implementation of corporate risk policies, standards and, as applicable, to monitor compliance with those policies and standards.

-The third line of defense is Internal Audit.
-Internal Audit's mission is to provide independent and objective services to assist the organization in the operational oversight of its risk management and control practices.
+The third line of defense is IAD.
+IAD's mission is to provide independent and objective services to assist the organization in the operational oversight of its risk management and control practices.